centreon/centreon-documentation/versioned_docs/version-23.10/migrate/poller-display-to-remote-server.md

 2. Select the IP address if multiple network interfaces exist:

     ```shell
-    Which IP do you want to use as CURRENT NODE IP ?
+    Which IP do you want to use as CURRENT NODE IP?
     1) 192.168.0.2
     2) 192.168.0.3
     1